 Where CPUs Make More Sense Than APUs

-So, again, there isn’t a huge budget range where AMD’s APUs make sense.
+So, again, there isn’t aren’t a lot of price points where AMD’s APUs make sense.
 However, the ranges where these new APUs do make sense are what I call “critical” ranges because there are a lot of gamers out there who are working with a tight budget and who just need an entry-level system that will allow them to at least be able to play their favorite games.

 And, for those gamers, an APU makes sense.

 Who Wins in the Battle of APUs vs. CPUs?

 The answer to that question depends on the specific circumstances at hand.
 In my opinion, for the majority of cases, users will want to choose a CPU and dedicated graphics card combo over an APU.

 However, if you don’t have a ton of money to spend on a new gaming computer (whether to build one, or buy one pre-built), then there are certain scenarios where an APU might make sense for you.